-DAYS 3 & 4 | EXPLORING WEST GREENLAND
+DAY 3 & 4 | EXPLORING WEST GREENLAND

-Cruising around the remote regions of Greenland and the Canadian Arctic aboard the techologically-advanced Ultramarine, you'll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
+Cruising around the remote regions of Greenland and the Canadian Arctic aboard Ultramarine, the newest ship in our fleet, you'll navigate the same icy inlets, channels and bays that fascinated legendary explorers of long ago.
 Designed to give polar adventurers unprecedented access to the hardestto-reach places on the planet-and equipped with two onboard twin-engine helicopters for unparalleled access to areas only Quark Expeditions can bring you-this one-of-a-kind ship will take you beyond the familiar in polar exploration.
-Throughout your journey, your Expedition Team will keep an

-NORTHWEST PASSAGE The Legendary Arctic Sea Route Onboard Ultramarine Flights from Reykjavik / to Calgary from the ship eye toward immersing you in the best the Arctic has to offer at the top of the world.
-Locals call Maniitsoq the Venice of Greenland, as it's situated in an archipelago intersected by natural canals.
+Throughout your journey, your Expedition Team will keep an eye toward immersing you in the best the Arctic has to offer at the top of the world.
+Locals call Maniitsog the Venice of Greenland, as it's situated in an archipelago intersected by natural canals.
 Soaring, snow-capped mountains surround the small, rocky town, whose name means "the uneven place."
 Playful humpback whales spend summer in the waters around here.